truenas/middleware/docs/userguide/freenas_jails.rst

  WWW:		 http://github.com/Daenyth/audiotag
  Comment:	 Command-line tool for mass tagging/renaming of audio files
  Options:
    DOCS:	 on
    FLAC:	 on
    ID3:		 on
    MP4:		 on
    VORBIS:	 on
+ Annotations:
+   repo_type:    binary
+   repository:   FreeBSD
  Flat size:	 62.8KiB
  Description:	Audiotag is a command-line tool for mass tagging/renaming of audio files
 		it supports the vorbis comment, id3 tags, and MP4 tags.